SebasGTM/next-myhomepage/content/posts/how-i-learn-japanese.md

 Some useful websites and tools that make your learning adventure easier.

  * [Jisho](https://jisho.org/) | Online japanese dictionary.
  * [Google Translate](https://translate.google.com/) | Google Translate.
-It's not the best translator, and you shouldn't trust it too much, but it lets you tranlate longer sentences and even reads them to you.
+It's not the best translator, and you shouldn't trust it too much, but it lets you translate longer sentences and even reads them to you.
 Understands quite few idioms.
  * [10Ten](https://addons.mozilla.org/en-US/firefox/addon/10ten-ja-reader/) | Browser Add-on for Firefox and Chrome.
 Awesome tool.
 Will show a popup over japanese text with a translation.
 Great for japanese websites.![Title image](/static/post-media/how-i-learn-japanese/10ten_example.jpg#postimgtype)